 Performance Categories We Score

-Internally, we score most mattresses on a ten-point scale in several categories:
+We score mattresses on a five-point scale in several categories:

 - Support and spinal alignment.